This is where all 50 states stand on reopening

 Connecticut has joined a coalition with the Northeastern states of New Jersey, New York, Pennsylvania, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a news release from New York Governor Andrew Cuomo's office.

-Lamont said he believed it would take at least another month before the state could make a decision on how and when to open things back up and emphasized "this is no time to relax."
+Lamont said he believed it would take at least another month before the state could decide on how and when to open things back up and emphasized "this is no time to relax."

+Looking to revive the state's economy, Lamont announced Thursday the formation of the "Reopen Connecticut Advisory Board."

 Delaware

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.